 “They return, my lord,” he said turning to the head of the table, “without their captains, Fifa and Hithilic.”

-“These are good men,” interjected Bolsas.
+“What happened to them?” interjected Bolsas.
 “Why did they not return?”

 “They were killed, my captain,” Methlan replied, turning to the city’s Captain of the Guard.